mui/mui-x/docs/data/charts/axis/axis.md

 # Charts - Axis

-<p class="description">Axis provides associate values to element positions</p>
+<p class="description">Axis provides associate values to element positions.</p>

-Axis are used in the following charts: `<LineChart />`, `<BarChart />`, `<ScatterChart />`.
+Axes are used in the following charts: `<LineChart />`, `<BarChart />`, `<ScatterChart />`.

 ## Defining axis

-Like your data, axis definition play a central role in the charts rendering.
+Like your data, axis definition plays a central role in the chart rendering.
-It's responsible of the mapping between your data and elements positions.
+It's responsible for the mapping between your data and element positions.

-You can define custom axis by using `xAxis` and `yAxis` props.
+You can define custom axes by using `xAxis` and `yAxis` props.
 Those props expect an array of objects.

 Here is a demonstration with two lines with the same data.